CICS110/CICS110.github.io/guides/design_doc.md

         - Doesn't need to be the result of live coding in class (but that would be cool)
         - Could be prepared in advance (an answer key for in-class activities basically)
         - Want to add functionality to run python code in the website.
 Doesn't look that bad and would be cool.
 For Me: Lookup live-brython again
-3. Assignments: Excercises + Challenges
+3. Assignments: Exercises + Challenges
     - Should have the documentation on the website
     - Should store the base code (if there is any) on the website
 4. Labs